bowman2001/goldmark-supersubscript/README.md

 We need to place one before and one after the text segment like `H~2~O` or `x^2^`.

 **No whitespace** between the two surrounding markup characters is allowed.
-In case we want to insert space we need to place a non-breaking whitespace—either directly or as HTML entity `&nbsp;`.
+In case we want to insert space we need to place a non-breaking space—either directly or as HTML entity `&nbsp;`.